pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 However, from a web design perspective it is a wild thing.
 Not the change as such (of course children change when a container switches from inline to block).
 But when you replace `\sum` with something else (say an "S" for "sum"),you will suddenly not get this behavior anymore.

-From a layout perspective, this automatism wouldn't have to be builtin, but of course MathML, as a print equation layout system, builds it in.This means, we have intentionally ambiguous layout instructions.
+From a layout perspective, this automatism wouldn't have to be builtin, but of course MathML, as a print equation layout system, builds it in.
+This means, we have intentionally ambiguous layout instructions.

-From this we can take a step up and talk about the operator dictionary.Remember when I spoke about 1+1=2 not being the hard problem.
+From this we can take a step up and talk about the operator dictionary.
+Remember when I spoke about 1+1=2 not being the hard problem.
 Guess again, we made it hard!

 [I mean, what do you expect?
 There's a reason why [movies](https://knowyourmeme.com/memes/zach-galifianakis-math) will visually indicate something is difficult beyond comprehension by showing print equations layouts; even [memes about confusion](https://knowyourmeme.com/memes/math-lady-confused-lady) get more popular when you add equations to!]

 Naturally, there are traditions around how you space things.
 1+1=2?
 1+1 = 2?
 1 + 1 = 2?Or something more subtle?
 There are many traditions like this, the most well known being captured in Knuth's TeX book.

 But that's just it - they are traditions.
-And people can and do (and should!) deviate from them.If there's one thing I've learned working in mathematical publishing production for a few years it's that authors are full of ideas for how these traditions should change.
+And people can and do (and should!) deviate from them.
+If there's one thing I've learned working in mathematical publishing production for a few years it's that authors are full of ideas for how these traditions should change.

 I mean, look at [this weird theorem layout from 1940](https://londmathsoc.onlinelibrary.wiley.com/doi/10.1112/jlms/19.73_Part_1.28); thank goodness that didn't catch on.